ThatNintendoNerd/Smush-Material-Research/col.md

 ## Col Map Channels
 Col maps contain color data, so they should be saved with srgb formats.
 Srgb formats have names that end in _SRGB.
 When rendering in programs such as Maya or Blender, set the Col maps to Color, Srgb, etc to ensure they are properly gamma corrected.
-The game assumes that col maps are gamma corrected.
 Failing to use an Srgb format will result in the textures being too bright and looking washed out.

 ### Albedo/Base Color (<span style="color:red">R</span><span style="color:green">G</span><span style="color:blue">B</span>)
 <img src="{{ "/assets/images/albedo/mario_albedo.jpg" | relative_url }}" height="auto" width="auto">

-Albedo is the overall color of an object.
-Surfaces with higher albedo reflect more light and appear brighter than surfaces with low albedo.
 Unlike diffuse maps, albedo maps don't contain any baked lighting or shadows.
 This means most models in game will have albedo maps that are mostly solid colors.
+Details are typically baked into the NOR and PRM maps.

 Avoid using col map values close to pure white (255,255,255) or pure black (0,0,0).
-Smash Ultimate has very intense bloom, so use col map values below
-0.72 (180 RGB) to avoid overly bright models and unwanted glow.
-A col map set to (180,180,180) will look grey in Photoshop but appear almost completely white in game, for example.
+Use col map values below 0.72 (180 RGB) to avoid overly bright models and unwanted glow.
+A col map set to (180,180,180) will look grey in Photoshop but appear almost completely white in game.
+The [Post Processing Passes](post_processing) page contains more details on why this happens.

 The [Albedo Recoloring](albedo_recoloring), [PRM](prm), and [Skin Materials](skin_materials) pages all have demos that demonstrate the effects of editing the model's albedo color.